IoLanguage/io/README.md

 ### Windows Build Instructions

-For methods A and B you must download and install CMake (at least v2.8) from here: <http://www.cmake.org/cmake/resources/software.html>

-For method C you must install the CMake Cygwin package (at least v2.8) using the Cygwin package installer.
+You need CMake or CMake Cygwin (at least v2.8), depending on the building method you choose.

-For the `make install` command, if you are on Windows 7/Vista you will need to run your command prompts as Administrator: right-click on the command prompt launcher->"Run as administrator" or something similar)
+For the `make install` command, if you are on Windows 7/Vista you will need to run your command prompts as Administrator: right-click on the command prompt launcher->"Run as administrator" or something similar.

 You will also need to add `<install_drive>:\<install_directory>\bin` and `<install_drive>:\<install_directory>\lib` to your `PATH` environment variable.

+#### Building with MinGW-W64 (Recommended)

+We use this method in our CI, so this should be considered an official/supported method of building on Windows.

+1. `cd` to your Io root folder
+2. We want to do an out-of-source build, so: `mkdir buildroot` and `cd buildroot`
+3. a) `cmake -G"MinGW Makefiles" ..`

+	or

+	b) `cmake -G"MinGW Makefiles" -DCMAKE_INSTALL_PREFIX=<install_drive>:/<install_directory> ..` (eg: `cmake -G"MinGW Makefiles" -DCMAKE_INSTALL_PREFIX=C:/Io ..`)
+4. `make`
+5. `make install`

+#### Building with MinGW

+For automatic MinGW install: <http://sourceforge.net/projects/mingw/files/Automated%20MinGW%20Installer>

+For non-automatic MinGW install and detailed instructions refer to: <http://www.mingw.org/wiki/InstallationHOWTOforMinGW>

+1. `cd` to your Io root folder
+2. We want to do an out-of-source build, so: `mkdir buildroot` and `cd buildroot`
+3. a) `cmake -G"MSYS Makefiles" ..`

+	or

+	b) `cmake -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=<install_drive>:/<install_directory> ..` (eg: `cmake -G"MSYS Makefiles" -DCMAKE_INSTALL_PREFIX=C:/Io ..`)
+4. `make`
+5. `make install`

 #### Building with MSVC

 1. Install Microsoft Visual C++ 2008 Express (should work with other versions).